315+ Telescopes Ranked

 Read our scoring methodology here

 The good news from what I know is that the Z130 is a lot more tolerant in other aspects.
-Its f/5 focal ratio means coma is almost completely banished to the outer edges of the field of view.
-I find that collimation is a bit easier, and the short 650mm focal length makes finding objects relatively easy.
+Its f/5 focal ratio means the coma is almost completely banished to the outer edges of the field of view.
+I find the collimation to be a bit easier, and the short 650mm focal length makes finding objects relatively easy.

 Zhumell Z130